Frances Thompson: Congressional testimony

 Thompson was among a group of 170 people who testified before the U.S. Congress during a committee hearing to document the terror, death, rape, arson, and theft they experienced during the Memphis Riots.
 In her testimony, Thompson spoke out about what had happened to her and Lucy in front of a Congressional panel.
 Her account of the brutal rape of her and her roommate drew panel members to tears.
 Thompson and Lucy's emotional accounts captivated many people about the horrors that happened in the Memphis race riot.
 Although this substantial evidence stacked against the rioters, they were released with no repercussions.

 As a result of her testimony, she faced hardship and abuse regarding her gender identity as a transgender woman being widely known around the South.
 She later faced many false accusations that claimed she operated a brothel.
-Not only being among the 170 people who testified in front of Congress during the Memphis Massacre, Thompson was the first transgender woman to testify as well.
+In addition to being among the 170 people who testified in front of Congress during the Memphis Massacre, Thompson was the first transgender woman to testify as well.
 This led to numerous physician examinations which led to her being outed as a transgender woman.
-Southern Democrats weaponized her identity as a transgender woman to discredit her and other black women's claims of rape by white men.
+Southern Democrats weaponized her identity as a transgender woman to discredit her and other Black women's claims of rape by white men.

-Frances Thompson is seen as a key figure in the LGBTQIA community for her testimony, which was the first known instance of a transgender person speaking before congress.
-Thompson was also one of the first African American women to speak about sexual assault by a white man; this later had a large emphasis in the feminist and civil rights movements in the 1950s-1960s.
+Frances Thompson is seen as a key figure in the LGBTQIA community for her testimony, which was the first known instance of a transgender person speaking before Congress.
+Thompson was also one of the first recorded African American women to speak about sexual assault by a white man; this later had a large emphasis in the feminist and civil rights movements in the 1950s-1960s.

-Her testimony helped pass the enforcement acts of 1870-1871 through outlining the violations of the 14th and 15th Amendments that guaranteed the rights of African Americans and highlighted the widespread violence and intimidation that sought to prevent African Americans from exercising their rights.
+Her testimony helped pass the Enforcement Act of 1871 through outlining the violations of the 14th and 15th Amendments that guaranteed the rights of African Americans and highlighted the widespread violence and intimidation that sought to prevent African Americans from exercising their rights.
 Her actions were significant both for feminism and civil rights.